EsteveSegura/disposable-mail-api/README.md

 >> Intro: You know.... im not John Doe, im J...
 >> Body: You know.... im not John Doe, im Jonh Doe!
 ```

+### TODO :
+[ ] Current release candidate is not published due to Major SemVer increase required.
+Must apply downgrade to allow this package to work with node 14.x, if not possible, rollback changes to previous states